 Resident communication is something that commonly HOAs struggle with.
 Keeping track of all your residents can take up too much time.
 What’s even worse, is when your HOA communications fail to reach someone.
 Sending out HOA announcements by mail can also get out of hand as your community grows.

 With an HOA website, you get a solution that grows with your community.
 HOA websites make it possible to post upcoming events in the community so that residents are informed and make the time to attend.
 Community engagement is one of the top priorities of HOA boards.
 Good communication with residents is a huge factor for successful HOAs.
 Having an HOA website can be a huge benefit in that regard.
+You can even use this social mention tool to see who is talking about your association.

 Much of the pressure of managing an HOA has something to do with maintenance.
 Requests from residents can get lost in the shuffle.